 - English grammar, punctuation and spelling: 2 papers, 70 marks, 60 minutes total.

-This year, the Key Stage 2 SATs will take place during the week starting Monday 11 May 2020.
+In 2021, the Key Stage 2 SATs will take place during the week starting Monday 10 May 2021.
 Tests are strictly timed, but children will be given breaks between the papers.

 At Key Stage 2, the SATs papers are marked externally by trained markers.
 The mark your child gets in each test is called the raw score (out of 50 for reading, out of 110 for mathematics, and out of 70 for English grammar, punctuation and spelling).
 This raw score for each test will be translated into a scaled score, which will show how well your child has done against the expected standard.